samuel-hunter/parsnip/README.md

 Quickly make combine small parsers together.

 Other parser combinator libraries I've found in the Common Lisp ecosystem is either extremely macro-heavy, or warns that it is not production-ready.
-I don't trust third-party libraries without self-confidence, so I've made my own, going for a simple interface with a production-readiness goal.
+I don't trust third-party libraries that don't trust themselves, so I've made my own, going for a simple interface with a production-readiness goal.

 ## Road to Production-Readiness